trylled/media-manager/README.md

 # media-manager
-This Project will enable you to Upload and View images(jpg) and videos(mp4).
+This Project will enable you to Upload and View images(jpg), videos(mp4) and PDF files.

 ## IDE: Visual Studio 2019